 Met the requirements of the group that developed the IANA Stewardship Transition proposal for the Domain Names community.

-Met the requirements of the U.S. National Telecommunications and Information Agency for the IANA Stewardship Transition.
+Met the requirements of the U.S. National Telecommunications and Information Administration for the IANA Stewardship Transition.

-Each of the twelve recommendations has a corresponding annex with additional details including a summary, CCWG-Accountability Recommendations, Detailed Explanation of Recommendations, Changes from the ‘Third Draft Proposal on Work Stream 1 Recommendations,’ Stress Tests Related to this Recommendation, how the recommendation meets the CWG-Stewardship Requirements, and how the recommendation addresses NTIA Criteria.
+Each of the twelve recommendations has a corresponding annex with additional details including a summary, CCWG-Accountability Recommendations, Detailed Explanation of Recommendations, Changes from the “Third Draft Proposal on Work Stream 1 Recommendations,” Stress Tests Related to this Recommendation, how the recommendation meets the CWG-Stewardship Requirements, and how the recommendation addresses the NTIA Criteria.

 Note: Minority statements can be found in Appendix A – Documenting Consensus (Including Minority Views)